Geoscience-Research-Group-PWr/ParserBilansuGeologicznego/README.md

 ```
 For working with specific files it is recommended to use _one() methods of the Parser class.

-Parser module was made with a goal of parsing Polish Geological Institute balance sheets and therefore it is customized to the templates used by this organization.
+Parser module was made with the aim of parsing Polish Geological Institute balance sheets and therefore it is customized to the templates used by this organization.

 ## Django Module
 This module creates a web application connected with MongoDB database using Django framework.